 Memphis offers what seems like infinite live music options, from blues to jazz to rap.
 If the ladies want that down-home Memphis blues vibe, you won’t want to miss iconic Beale Street.
 B.B.
 King’s Blues Club and Blues City Café are fun spots to catch live music while chowing down on some Southern grub.
 But be sure to stop and lend your ear to Beale Street’s talented street musicians.

 Festivals happen year-round in Memphis – arts festivals, food festivals, music festivals, even Harry Potter and Bob’s Burger Festivals.
 One of the best-known Memphis festivals is Beale Street Music Fest in May, a three-day, four-stage event featuring 60 musical acts from every genre and from all over the world.
-In the Fall you can catch Mempho Music Festival at Shelby Farms Park with past performers such as Jason Isbell, Cage The Elephant, Anderson Paak and Cold War Kids.
+In the fall you can catch Mempho Music Festival at Memphis Botanic Garden with past performers such as Jason Isbell, Cage The Elephant, Anderson Paak and Cold War Kids.